kylejames0408/IGME-235/README.md

 # IGME-235
-A repository designated for classwork related to IGME 235 - Introduction to Game Web Tech.
+A repository designated for classwork related to IGME 235 - Introduction to Game Web Tech at the Rochester Institute of Technology.

+# About This Repository
+This repository serves as a part of my GitHub portfolio to showcase the work that I've completed over time.
+The class that this repository represents showcases some web development skills that I learned as a second year at the Rochester Institute of Technology.

+**CREATED:** 20-August-2020

+**LAST CONTENT UPDATE:** 8-December-2020

+# Important External Links
+- https://people.rit.edu/kcj7751/235/ | This is a public link to the live version of the website created in class showcasing all web development and media work.
+It acts as a directory linking to other projects completed during the class.

 # ABOUT ME
 Greetings,